Skip advert

 “Toyota is known for producing reliable cars, and a competitive warranty adds even more peace of mind”

-Toyota has long been known for producing reliable cars and the brand offers a competitive warranty to back that up; keep your Toyota serviced every 12-months or 10,000 miles by a main dealer and your warranty continues for up to 10 years or 100,000 miles.
+Toyota has long been known for producing reliable cars and the brand offers a market-leading warranty to back that up; keep your Toyota serviced every 12-months or 10,000 miles by a main dealer and your warranty continues for up to 10 years or 100,000 miles.
 Safety is yet to be proven given the Prius still needs to be tested by Euro NCAP, but its list of safety tech is reassuring.

 While the Prius itself is too new to have featured in the list of the top 50 models, Toyota came in an impressive eighth place out of 32 manufacturers in the latest 2024 Driver Power customer satisfaction survey.
 Buyers consider the brand’s cars good value for money, built to a high quality, good to drive and to have low running costs.
 Interior quality is less well-received, and Toyotas are not considered the most practical cars on the market.
 Just 18.1% of buyers reported an issue with their Toyota in the first year, which is much lower than average.